-Understanding Preventive & Predictive Maintenance in 2020
+Understanding Preventive & Predictive Maintenance

 Preventive (PM) and Predictive Maintenance (PdM) is a series of tasks and company policies that, if followed, can improve productivity, delivery, customer satisfaction, and profits.
 Three critical guidelines help maintenance managers effectively use these principles: